tldr-pages/tldr/pages/linux/distrobox-rm.md

 # distrobox-rm

 > Remove a distrobox container.
 > Subcommand of `distrobox`.
-More about distrobox: `tldr distrobox`.
+See also: `tldr distrobox`.
 > More information: <https://github.com/89luca89/distrobox/blob/main/docs/usage/distrobox-rm.md>.

-- Remove a distrobox (remember to stop container before removing it):
+- Remove a distrobox (Tip: Stop the container before removing it):

 `distrobox-rm {{container_name}}`